Emma Ferguson

-Emma Ferguson is a British actress.
+Emma Ferguson is a British retired actress.
 She is best known for her starring role in the series Mile High and appearances in North and South and The Brides in the Bath.

 Early life

 Emma Ferguson is from Wandsworth, London.
 She travelled regularly from a young age, living in countries such as Hong Kong, Germany and The UAE (in Dubai).
 During this time, she studied at military schools and learned three languages.

 Career

 On screen, Ferguson has appeared in TV commercials (particularly hair product advertising) and various television programmes including Doctors, The Bill and Mile High.
 She also provided the voice acting for the character Jessica in the English language version of the PlayStation 2 game Dragon Quest VIII.

 In the theatre, Ferguson has appeared as Countess Florence/Antonescu in Terence Rattigan's Man and Boys 2004 tour and West End run, directed by Maria Aitken; as Constanza, in the London Symphonia's 2003 production of Amadeus, directed by Jonathan Best; and as Isabelle in a 2000 production of Ring Round the Moon, at the King's Head Theatre, directed by Phil Willmott.

 Ferguson starred in Mile High as Emma Coyle, alongside Adam Sinclair, James W. Redmond, Jo Anne Knowles, Matthew Chambers, Naomi Ryan, Sarah Manners and Tom Wisdom.